What We Know About the Florida Building Collapse

 The cause of the collapse is still being investigated, authorities said.

-A family reunification center was set up nearby for those unaccounted for, officials said.
+A therapy dog is providing some solace to the families and a family reunification center was set up nearby for those unaccounted for, officials said.
 The number of the hotline is 305-614-1819.

 Related Stories